Using mm-Waves for Secret Key Establishment: Introduction

-In this paper, we build on the fact that mmWave directional transmissions, if not perfectly aligned, inherently lead to packet losses, and thus it seems a natural host environemnt for erasure-based key {establishment}.
-A main contribution of this work is that we explore the effect of mmWave characteristics, by utilizing realistic mmWave channel models~\cite{thomas20143d} and protocol parameters~\cite{czap2015secret}.
-Our goal is to explore whether, and at what rates, we can {distribute} shared keys in anticipated mmWave applications.
-We showcase our approach for two scenaria:\\ (1) 5G wireless networks, where base stations use mmWave antenna arrays for transmissions.
-We show that, with minor modification to the standard beamsweeping mechanism, a considerable amount of secret bits (up to {a few hundreds}) can be established between the base station and mobile devices for virtually no {additional transmission cost}.\\ (2) Vehicular platooning, which is a safety-critical application.
-We show that physical-layer-based shared key agreement techniques with wiretap codes and millimeter waves can allow platooning cars to establish shared keys with rates up to {$166$ Mbps}.
-This {enables the use of (usually impractical)} One-Time Pad (OTP) for encryption {(an information-theoretically secure encryption technique)} even for anticipated high rate exchanges, such as vehicles sharing of high rate sensor data to enlarge their sensing range.
+Our proposed technique differs from existing cryptographic encryption measures which depend on limited adversarial capabilities: computational capabilities, {\it e.g.} Diffie-Hellman (DH), or storage capabilities, {\it e.g.}, Bounded-Storage Model~\cite{dziembowski2006intrusion}.
+In contrast, our proposed scheme establishes secret keys that are information-theoretically secure against eavesdroppers with limited network presence.
+Moreover, current cryptographic techniques rely on high complexity algorithms to compensate for the low rate of secret key establishment.
+In this work, we show, through two different scenarios, that our scheme promises secret key generation rates in the order of tens/hundreds of Mbps. \\ \textbf{Main Contributions.} We showcase our approach for two scenarios: (1) over-$60$ GHz-WiFi networks, where base stations use mmWave antenna arrays for transmissions.
+First, we propose an analytical model for the instantaneous received Signal-to-Noise-Ratio (SNR), that is inspired from the empirical channel model in~\cite{thomas20143d} and system parameters ({\it e.g.}, antenna array sizes and beam patterns as described in~\cite{ghasempour2017ieee}.
+We show that, with the right choice of parameters, with minor modification to the standard beamsweeping mechanism, a considerable amount of secret bits (up to {a few hundreds}) can be established between the base station and mobile devices for virtually no additional transmission cost.
+In addition, we show that a more invasive secret key establishment protocol achieves few hundred Mbps of secret key generation rates with increased security guarantees.\\ (2) Vehicular platooning, which is a safety-critical application.
+We show that, with appropriate choices of code parameters and antenna placement, our technique allows platoons to establish keys with rates up to {$166$ Mbps} -- $4$ orders of magnitude gain over rates achieved by DH; this allows the use of (otherwise impractical) One-Time Pad (OTP) encryption (an information-theoretically secure encryption technique).

-{Secret key establishment is an integral part in modern day cryptography.
-A common approach for generating shared keys is through number-based techniques such as Diffie-Hellman (DH)~\cite{diffie1976new}. {Typically,} these keys are used for symmetric encryption techniques such as AES or for message authentication~\cite{mao2003modern}.}